 TEMPORARY AND PART TIME APPOINTMENTS

-The Sheriff may make temporary or part time appointments within the following parameters:
+The Sheriff may make temporary or part-time appointments within the following parameters:

 Filling Vacancies When No Merit Register Exists.

 The Sheriff may appoint a temporary employee to fill a vacancy for a period not to exceed 120 days within any 12-month period when there is not an active register in existence.